 Solution 01

-Lets say, we want to register permissions for users and want to check if logged in user has specific permission.
-For example, user 10, has permissions to edit an article.
+Let’s say if we want to register permissions for users and check if a logged-in user has any specific permission.
+For example, user 10, has permission to edit an article.
 To check permission we use Auth::user()->can(‘edit articles’)

-Suppose you want to register some permissions for multiple users and need to confirm the a specific logged in user has a permission applied.
-For example, user Alice, has the permission to update a record.
+Suppose you want to register some permissions for multiple users and need to confirm that a specific logged-in user has permission applied.
+For example, user Anna has permission to update a record.
 To check this, we normally use Auth::user()->can(‘update articles’).

 The code below shows the PermissionMiddleware, where we check a user’s permission.
 All permissions should be defined in this user model.